Psychology Training Programs

 Program Summary and Highlights

 The Medical College of Georgia (MCG)/Augusta University and the Charlie Norwood Veterans Affairs Medical Center (VAMC) are organized as partners in offering a 12-month, full-time Internship in Clinical Psychology.
-The program begins in early July and carries an annual stipend of $33,469.
+The program begins in late June/early July and carries an annual stipend of $34,324 for VA-paid interns.
 We currently fund ten Interns (6-VA; 4-MCG/AU).

-For the 2024-2025 Training year, interns paid by VA funding will only be eligible to rotation with clinical experiences offered at the VA training site and will not have cross-site clinical rotation experiences with AU or ECRH.
-Across all training experiences, Interns work in close collaboration with primary care physicians, psychiatrists and other physician specialists, and other allied health professionals to develop skills in providing interdisciplinary health care.
+For the 2026-2027 Training year, interns paid by VA funding will only be eligible to rotation with clinical experiences offered at the VA training site and will not have cross-site clinical rotation experiences with AU or ECRH.
+Across all training experiences, Interns work in close collaboration with primary care physicians, psychiatrists, specialists, and other allied health professionals to develop skills in providing interdisciplinary health care.

 In addition to the generalist training opportunities available, emphasis training is provided through the selection of one of six tracks:

 *The consortium has notified APA/CoA/OAA in May 2022 of intent to dissolve the consortium agreement.
 We are fully committed to maintaining accreditation as a consortium until we achieve independent accreditation during this transitional period.
 We are available to discuss any questions or concerns with regards to this process.
-Despite the expected changes, we are committed to having high-quality training for the upcoming year and do not anticipate any significant changes to training offered at this time.
+Despite the expected changes, we are committed to having high-quality training for the upcoming year.
+The VA has completed an accreditation site visit as of September 2025.”

 Training Sites and Rotation Opportunities